huayuenh/secure-kube-toolchain/ciso-setup.md

 Make note of the Key-protect service instance name as well as the key name as these will be required when configuring the Compliance Template

-### Hashicorp
-Alternatively you can use your own instance of Hashicorp.
-When uploading the .pfx content.
-It needs to be single base64  encoded.
-This is now the preferred method for the compliance-ci-template